Population transfer in the Soviet Union: Possible motivations

 Chang notes that all forms of racism could be explained away in a like manner in Martin's "Soviet xenophobia" and Weiner's "territorial identities" theories.
 Regardless, all of the Stalinist orders for "total deportation" of the thirteen nationalities (from 1937 to 1951) list each of the peoples by ethnicity as well as a charge of treason.
-Soviet law required that one's guilt or innocence (for treason) be determined individually and in a court of law prior to sentencing (per 1936 Constitution).
-Finally, on the other end of the "primordial" spectrum, the Eastern Slavs (Russians, Ukrainians, Belarusians) were seen as inherently more loyal and more representative of the Soviet people.
+Soviet law required that one's guilt or innocence (for treason) be determined individually and in a court of law prior to sentencing (per the 1936 Constitution).
+Finally, on the other end of the "primordial" spectrum, the East Slavs (Russians, Ukrainians, and Belarusians) were seen as inherently more loyal and more representative of the Soviet people.
 This is clearly a deviation from socialism and Marxist–Leninism.

 Death toll

 The number of deaths attributed to deported people living in exile is considerable.
-The causes for such demographic catastrophe lie in harsh climates of Siberia and Kazakhstan, disease, malnutrition, work exploitation which lasted for up to 12 hours daily as well as the lack of any kind of appropriate housing or accommodation for the deported people.
+The causes for such demographic catastrophe lie in harsh climates of Siberia and Kazakhstan, disease, malnutrition, and work exploitation which lasted for up to 12 hours daily, as well as the lack of any kind of appropriate housing or accommodation for the deported people.
 Overall, it is assumed that the fatalities caused by this relocation upheaval range from 800,000 up to 1,500,000.

 The partial documentation in the NKVD archives indicated that the mortality rates of these deported ethnic groups were considerable.
 The Meskhetian Turks had a 14.6% mortality rate, the Kalmyks 17.4%, people from Crimea 19.6%, while the Chechens, the Ingush and other people from the Northern Caucasus had the highest losses reaching 23.7%.
 The NKVD did not record excess deaths for the deported Soviet Koreans, but their mortality rate estimates range from 10% to 16.3%.